boardwallfloor/boardwallfloor.github.io/content/posts/init.md

 Hello,

-I don't know what this gonna be but for now this serve as sort of dev log and diaries of things that I do with my project.
+I don't know what this going to be but for now this serve as sort of dev log and diaries of things that I do with my project.
-I created it so that I could create sort of post mortem and documentation of things that I have done in the past and hopefully could comeback when I need to.
+I created it so that I could create sort of postmortem and documentation of things that I have done in the past and hopefully could come back when I need to.
-This could have been personal and private, and instead of blog I would've used [Obisidan.md](https://obsidian.md/) and I definitely could.
+This could have been personal and private, and instead of blog I would've used [Obisidan.md](https://obsidian.md/), and I definitely could.
 Partly because I really like it.
 But putting it online sort of put accountability that are rather important because I would have just put it later.

-Anyway that's all there is to it, maybe I would do post mortem and dev log for my previous project but for now I think i will stick to current and upcoming one.
+Anyway that's all there is to it, maybe I would do postmortem and dev log for my previous project but for now I think I will stick to current and upcoming one.

 Good day, and see ya!